sustainable-software-guidelines/Sustainable-Software-Development/README.md

 ## Questions
-Feel free to open an issue to start a discussion or ask for clarification before submitting a pull request.
+Feel free to open an issue to start a discussion by submitting a pull request.

 **Together, we can build a more sustainable digital future.**